avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises1.rst

 Answer the following questions.
 For each question, please record your answer, and what you did/typed to get this answer.

-Model answers to the exercises are given in the chapter entitled `Answers to Revision Exercises 1 <./revisionexercises1_answers.html>`_.
+Model answers to the exercises are given in
+`Answers to Revision Exercises 1 <./revisionexercises_answers.html#revision-exercises-1>`_.

 Q1.
 ---